microsoft/microsoft-ui-xaml/docs/developer_guide.md

 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Note however that no data collection is performed by default when using your private builds.
-Data collection is indeed dependent on an EMIT_TELEMETRY_EVENTS preprocessor definition.
+An environment variable called "EmitTelemetryEvents" must be defined during the build for data collection to be turned on.

+When using the Build.cmd script, you can use its /EmitTelemetryEvents option to define that variable.
-If desired you can enable data collection when building the project by following these
+Or when building in Visual Studio, you can first define the System variable by following these steps:
-steps:

-1. In Microsoft Visual Studio's Solution Explorer window, right-click the "Microsoft.UI.Xaml (Universal Windows)" project.
+1. Start the Settings application from the Windows Start menu.
-2. Select the "Properties" menu.
+2. Click the 'System' option.
-3. Select "All Configurations" in the Configuration dropdown.
+3. Click the 'About' option.
-4. Select "All Platforms" in the Platform dropdown.
-5. Select "Configuration Properties", then "C/C++", then "Preprocessor" in the left tree structure.
-6. In the entry called "Preprocessor Definitions", add "EMIT_TELEMETRY_EVENTS;".
+4. Click the 'System info' link.
+5. Click the 'Advanced system settings' link.
+6. Click the 'Environment Variables ...' button.
+7. Add the System Variable EmitTelemetryEvents with the Value true.
-7. Click the "Apply" button.
+8. Click the 'OK' button.
-8. Recompile the project.
+9. Recompile the project.